Wexford Intermediate Hurling Championship: 2024 teams

+Qualification for subsequent competitions

+At the end of the championship, the winning team qualify to the subsequent Leinster Intermediate Club Hurling Championship, the winner of which progresses to the All-Ireland Intermediate Club Hurling Championship.

 Honours

 The Wexford Intermediate Championship is an integral part of the wider Leinster Intermediate Club Hurling Championship.
 The winners of the Wexford county final join the champions of the other hurling counties to contest the provincial championship.
 They often do well there with the likes of Ferns St Aidan's and Buffers Alley and Oylegate–Glenbrien among the clubs from Wexford to play in at least one Leinster Championship final after winning the Wexford Intermediate Hurling Championship.